UnrealCourse-SL/04_BattleTank/README.md

 * 02 - Play with readme.md
 * 03 - Created local repository from online repo
 * 04 - Created new project in Unreal
+* 05 - Created a landscape that is approx 1km x 1km